influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/spec.md

 -- show tag values from the cpu measurement for the region tag SHOW TAG VALUES FROM "cpu" WITH KEY = "region"

+-- show tag values across all measurements for all tag keys that do not include the letter c SHOW TAG VALUES WITH KEY !~ /.*c.*/

 -- show tag values from the cpu measurement for region & host tag keys where service = 'redis' SHOW TAG VALUES FROM "cpu" WITH KEY IN ("region", "host") WHERE "service" = 'redis'
 ```